MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services-23h2.md

 The Azure Local cloud service extends the hybrid capabilities for Azure Local by enabling the following cloud-based functionalities:

 - **Registration.** To enable hybrid capabilities, you must register every Azure Local machine that you intend to connect with Azure Arc.
-For more information, see [Register your machines and assign permissions for Azure Local, version 23H2 deployment](deploy/deployment-arc-register-server-permissions.md).
+For more information, see [Register your servers and assign permissions for Azure Local, version 23H2 deployment](deploy/deployment-arc-register-server-permissions.md).

 - **Deployment and security.** Azure Local supports cloud-based deployment through the Azure portal or an Azure Resource Manager deployment template.
 For more information, see [Deploy Azure Local instance using the Azure portal](deploy/deploy-via-portal.md) and [Deploy Azure Local via the Azure Resource Manager deployment template](deploy/deployment-azure-resource-manager-template.md).